entando-k8s/entando-k8s-operator-common/README.md

 # Entando Kubernetes Operator Common

 This project provides a library that can be used to facilitate the development of run-to-completion style Kubernetes controllers.
-More specifically, this library would be useful if you have a CustomResourceDefinition in Kubernetes in response to which you would like control how the typical Kubernetes resources involved in deploying a service.
-Typical resources involved would be a Deployment, a PersistentVolumeClaim, one or more Secrets, a Service and optionally an Ingress.
-If this is indeed your goal, this library is meant for you, and you can consider using it to easily implement your own Kubernetes custom controller.
+More specifically, this library would be useful if you have a Kubernetes CustomResourceDefinition in response to which you would like create a Kubernetes Deployment and all the resources required to support it.
+Typical supporting resources  would be a PersistentVolumeClaims, one or more Secrets, a Service and optionally an Ingress.
+If this is indeed your goal, you will find this library useful and you can consider using it to easily implement your own Kubernetes custom controller.

 Once you have implemented some controller code you can build a Container and make your controller the default entrypoint of your Container.
-At this point, you are ready to explore our [entando-k8s-controller-coordinator](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/README.md) for further instructions on how to register your container in our operator so that it can be executed automatically when instances of your CustomResourceDefinition are created or modified.
+At this point, you are ready to explore our [entando-k8s-controller-coordinator](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/README.md) for further instructions on how to register your container with our operator so that it can be executed automatically when instances of your CustomResourceDefinition are created or modified.

-At this point in time it is packaged as a Java Maven library.
+This library as it currently stands is still packaged as a Java Maven library.
 Unfortunately this means that you can only consume it from a Java application.
 However, our plan is to package it as an entirely separate executable so that you can access it from your programming language or platform of choice.
-We have however been working very hard to simplify communication with this library through simple interfaces that exchange JSON/YAML data structures.
-We are planning to implement these simple interfaces in multiple programming languages.
+In the meantime, we have simplified communication with this library down tow literally two simple interfaces that exchange JSON/YAML data structures with the library.
+We are planning to implement these simple interfaces in multiple programming languages and their implementations will simply delegate to the commandline application.
 These interfaces are:

 ## [DeploymentProcessor](src/main/java/org/entando/kubernetes/controller/spi/command/DeploymentProcessor.java)

 This interface allows you to send your implementation of the [org.entando.kubernetes.controller.spi.deployable.Deployable](src/main/java/org/entando/kubernetes/controller/spi/deployable/Deployable.java) interfaces to the library.
-Depending on the other interfaces you have implemented and the values returned from their getter methods, this library will then create the Kubernetes resources to facilitate the deployment of your resource.
+Depending on the other interfaces you have implemented, and the values returned from their getter methods, this library will then create the Kubernetes resources to facilitate the deployment of your resource.

 ## [CapabilityProvider](src/main/java/org/entando/kubernetes/controller/spi/capability/CapabilityProvider.java)